vre-hub/vre-hub.github.io/docs/notebook.md

 In case you want to **upload a file**, click on the 'Upload Files' button and choose the local files you want to upload into the notebook.
 The size is limited to 1 MB.
 This will upload your files during the session, but will NOT upload them on the Data Lake.

 To upload your files on the Data Lake and be protected by replication rules, right click on the folder or file and choose "Upload File(s) to Rucio".
 The 'Destination RSE' is the physical storage where your files will be uploaded, so try to choose one named after your institution.
-If the upload fails, the RSE you have chosen might not support your authentication method, so choose another one.
-You can check [here](https://wiki.escape2020.de/index.php/WP2_-_DIOS#2_Datalake_Architecture) which authentication method each RSE supports.
 The 'Lifetime' refers to the time window during which the file will be available on the Data Lake, so if you always want a copy of it, leave it blank.
 The 'Scope' name is in the format _Experiment_Institute_Project_ (e.g. ATLAS_LAPP_SP, the EOSC-Future Science Project).
 You cannot create a new scope unless you are administrator.
 If you are, you can type in the terminal: